 Independent and Dependent Estate Administration

 Most Texas estates that require probate are handled through an independently administered estate.
 Estates that go this route are handled by the executor without the court getting involved.
 While independent administration of an estate can become complicated if someone disputes the will, this process allows the executor to take charge of probate and ensure that the decedent’s final wishes are honored.
-The court simply serves to oversee the process and step in if executor oversteps their boundaries.
+The court simply serves to oversee the process and step in if the executor oversteps their boundaries.

 Dependent administration of an estate is less common that the independent alternative.
 The court has a much more active role in this type of probate, and it’s generally used if the executor needs the extra assistance or the decedent specifies a preference for dependent administration.